-Colombia government, rebels in crisis talks after 'No' to peace deal
+Colombia government, rebels in crisis talks after 'no' to peace deal

 Finance Minister Mauricio Cardenas, however, said the tax reforms would go ahead.

-(Additional reporting by Julia Symmes Cobb; Writing by Andrew Cawthorne and Helen Murphy; Editing by Alistair Bell and Frances Kerry)
+Additional reporting by Julia Symmes Cobb; Writing by Andrew Cawthorne and Helen Murphy; Editing by Frances Kerry and Leslie Adler

-MOSCOW Russia has no far-reaching plans to suspend further agreements with the United States, Kremlin spokesman Dmitry Peskov told reporters on Tuesday.

-AMMAN/BRUSSELS Syrian rebels said on Tuesday they had repelled an army offensive in southern Aleppo as Russian and Syrian warplanes pounded residential areas, while nations spoke of rebuilding a peace process the United States broke off this week.